theYeeti/pact-lang.org/docs/beginner/project-loans.md

 ## **Project Environment Setup**

-To get started, choose a project directory and clone the <a href=“https://github.com/kadena-io/pact-lang.org-code” target="_blank">pact-lang.org-code</a> resources into your local environment.
+To get started, choose a project directory and clone the project resources into your local environment.

 ``` terminal
 git clone https://github.com/kadena-io/pact-lang.org-code.git